JamesTammila/didit/README.md

 # didit
-A social media app where you decide what your friend posts, and they decide what you post.
+A social media app where you decide what your friends post, and they decide what you post.

 ## Getting Started